thindil/steamsky/bin/doc/MODDING.md

   Clean Ship info.
 Optional.
 - Key `ManufactureIcon`: Hexadecimal number on UTF-8 character used to show Manufacturing info.
 Optional.
+- Key `MoveMapUpIcon`: Hexadecimal number on UTF-8 character used to show on move map up button.
+Optional.
+- Key `MoveMapDownIcon`: Hexadecimal number on UTF-8 character used to show on move map down button.
+Optional.
+- Key `MoveMapLeftIcon`: Hexadecimal number on UTF-8 character used to show on move map left button.
+Optional.
+- Key `MoveMapRightIcon`: Hexadecimal number on UTF-8 character used to show on move map right button.
+Optional.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode